 These filters remove 85% of pollutants in your home’s air.
 Not only will high-efficiency home air filters help with relieving allergy symptoms, they also help your heating and cooling equipment work more efficiently, ultimately lowering energy costs which could save you money on energy bills year after year.

 Standard Pleated Media Home Air Filters

 These are your more common home air filters and can be found at nearly all big box stores.
 While pleated home air filters may come with a lower price tag, they also have to be switched out more often – every one to three months versus once a year like the whole-home HEPA and high-efficiency air filters.
 Since HEPA home air filters range from $60 to $100, for annual cost you’re looking at six with one, half a dozen with the other.
-Standard pleated air filters can remove up to 45% of your home’s air pollutants and the largest factor is the number of pleats per foot.
-The more pleats, the better the air flow, and the cleaner your home’s air will be.
+Standard pleated air filters can destroy up to 45% of your home’s air pollutants and the largest factor is the number of pleats per foot.
+The more pleats, the better the air flow, and the cleaner the air will be.